 The story follows Risa, a girl with zero experience in romance.
 Meanwhile, a boy named Yuugure is the most popular student in Risa's school year.
 Even though the two have had no contact with each other in the past, they find themselves at school at the same time one night.

-The main characters are the who girl and the popular boy that have never talked before, but one day they do and start becoming friends.
+The main characters are the who girl and the popular boy who have never talked before, but one day they do and start becoming friends.

-Since I like shoujo, it''s nothing painful to watch, but if you're expecting quality, go watch something else.read more
+Anyway, as a shoujo fan, it''s nothing painful to watch, but if you're not a fan of the genre (or not used to it) and/or is expecting quality, go watch something else.

 This is my first review so it probably won't be the best.
 So, what i thought of Nagareboshi Lens was it seems really interesting.
 I thought they could of done WAY better for the first episode because it never explained how they got together but they'll probably explain it in episode two.